-In all subcontracts procured for legal assistance, the provider standards contained in the Older American Act (OAA) 45 CFR Section 1321.71 /

-(1988) are to be addressed.
-PDA requires all AAAs to expend a minimum portion of the AAA's Block Grant funds on legal assistance for older adults with the greatest economic or social need and to specify a minimum proportion of the funds to be spent by each AAA and that each AAA has provided assurances, as required by the Older Americas Act (OAA), section 306(a) (2) that an adequate proportion will be expended on legal services for older adults with the greatest economic or social need.
+NCE In all subcontracts procured for legal assistance, the provider standards contained in the Older American Act (OAA) 45 CFR Section 1321.71 / (1988) should be addressed.
+The Department of Aging requires all AAAs to expend a minimum portion of the AAA's Block Grant funds on legal assistance for older adults with the greatest economic or social need, and to, specify a minimum proportion of the funds to be spent by each AAA and that each AAA has provided assurances, as required by the Older Americas Act (OAA), section 306(a) (2), that an adequate proportion will be expended on legal services for older adults with the greatest economic or social need.